 Group dynamic exercises, internal organ stretching.

-Wudang Qigong consists of gentle twisting of the internal organs helps to balance the body.
+Qigong, which consists of gentle twisting of the internal organs helps to balance the body.
 These principles apply to Pa Kua also.
-Training Wudang means continuous opening and closing of the joints, which allows energy to travel freely through the body where healing takes place.
+Training in qigong is the continuous opening and closing of the joints, which allows energy to travel freely through the body where healing takes place.

 I include exercises from these different systems in my teaching of taiji as a means of introducing students to qigong and as a complementary bridge between the two arts.

-Once introduced, students who wish to pursue qigong solely are encouraged to investigate other schools which teach it exclusively.
+Once introduced, students who wish to pursue qigong solely are encouraged to investigate other schools which teach it exclusive!